 While most students look forward to school holidays with enthusiasm, for other young people, time out of school can be a time of increased anxiety.
 Students who may struggle include those who rely on regular face-to-face contacts with their friends, or otherwise value the security and structure provided by the school day.

 We want you to enjoy your free time but we also want you to stay safe.
 Follow the simple tips below to help you stay safe and feel more confident.

 - Always tell an adult where you are going and inform them of where you are at all times

 - Don’t mess about near dangerous places such as railway lines, overhead electricity lines or roads

 - Be sensible near water and only go swimming if there is a lifeguard

 - Stay safe online and keep your personal details safe.
 If in doubt tell an adult

 - When it is warm, if you are going outside, you should protect yourself against the sun by applying sunscreen, wearing a hat, staying out of the midday sun and drinking plenty of water

 - Always ask for help if you need it:

-For all parents and students visiting the school you will be asked to sign in at reception.
+For all parents and students visiting the academy you will be asked to sign in at reception.
 Please view the current procedure here.